NikolayMakhonin/webrain.js/README.md

 # Description

 On development stage ...
+80% completed ...

-**NodeJS cross-platform and cross-browser business logic framework - Brain of your application.**
+**NodeJS cross-platform and cross-browser business logic framework - Brain of your web applications.**

 The main idea: 90% of the logic of almost any application can be represented as a single tree-like dynamic object that can be serialized, updated to a new version, merged with other versions.